geozi/selenium-kariera-mainpage-searchbox/README.md

   </a>
 </p>

-[^1]: Disclaimer: This website was tested in order to showcase the use of Selenium with Java and JUnit 5, and does not constitute an endorsement or promotion.
+[^1]: Disclaimer: This website was tested in order to showcase the use of Selenium with Java and JUnit 5, and such testing does not constitute an endorsement or promotion of said website.